Unchained112/WebCardGames/README.md

 ### Yifei Wang
 **Current Stage**
-1. something 1
+1. Implement basic functions of Blackjack in C++
-2. something 2
+2. Create a fundamental level Ai robot in the game

 **Plan to do**
-1. something 1
+1. Build the Blackjack game in MVP
-2. something 2
+2. Try to implement multiple decks for Ai

 ###  Ziyu Tang
 **Current Stage**